25 Shocking Workplace Safety Statistics: Are You at Risk?

 According to the United Labor of Statistics, in 2019, 488 workers died in Texas, whereas 422 employees died in California while working.
 However, Texan reported a fatal accident rate that was 3.8 for every 100,000 full-time workers and 2.3 rates in California.

 Other states that have the lowest number of nonfatal workplace illnesses and injuries are North Carolina, Louisiana, Virginia, Massachusetts, New York, New Jersey, South Carolina, Ohio, and Texas.
-These stats have a 2.8% injury rate which is much lower than the national average.
+These statistics show a 2.8% injury rate, which is much lower than the national average.

 In the private sector in 2019, the average number of days missed due to work-related accidents or injuries was eight.
 However, several industries reported higher-than-normal rates of absenteeism due to workplace accidents.